Databricks and planning or simple inputs

 Simple data entry

 Let's start with data entry, even if this is not technically planning, but rather resembles an “input screen”.
-Capturing texts and figures that do not come from an existing source already represents a first simple variante of planning.
+Capturing texts and figures that do not come from an existing source already represents a first simple variantn of planning.
 This can, for example, be used for basic control logic during data loading.

 Combining display and entry columns